objcio/articles/2015-02-10-how-your-camera-works.md

 That explains why photos at night often look worse than those taken during the day: At night there's a lot less light.
 In order to still have an acceptable shutter speed, the auto exposure will bump up the ISO, probably to the maximum of what the camera allows.
 And even that may not be enough to achieve enough light, so the auto exposure will also lower the shutter speed.
 This combination results in more noise in the image, and the image being blurred.

 Some [iOS apps](http://campl.us/) let you adjust the exposure manually.
 This can be done by either adjusting the [EV/exposure value](http://en.wikipedia.org/wiki/Exposure_value), which will still use the auto exposure logic of the camera, but lets you adjust the desired level of exposure.
-An EV value of −1 will result in an image that is 1 stop underexposed, according to the auto exposure logic.
+An EV value of −1 will result in an image that is one stop underexposed, according to the auto exposure logic.
 The auto exposure logic will still automatically pick some combination of ISO and shutter speed (since the aperture is fixed on the camera).

 Another option for adjusting the exposure is [shutter priority](http://en.wikipedia.org/wiki/Shutter_priority) (often denoted with an *S*).
 This lets us directly set the desired shutter speed, while the auto exposure will try to compensate for the exposure by automatically adjusting the ISO.